databricks/reference-apps/logs_analyzer/chapter1/windows.md

 Then call ```foreachRDD``` on the windowDStream.
-The function passed into ```forEachRDD``` is called on each new RDD in the windowDStream as the RDD is created, so every slide_interval.
-The RDD passed into the function contains all the input for the last window_length of time.
-Now that we have an RDD of ApacheAccessLogs, you can simply reuse code from either two batch examples (regular or SQL).
-In this example, the code was just copied and pasted, but you could refactor this code into one place nicely for reuse in your production code base - no need to write new processing code just for streaming!
+The function passed into ```forEachRDD``` is called on each new RDD in the windowDStream as the RDD is created, so every *slide_interval*.
+The RDD passed into the function contains all the input for the last *window_length* of time.
+Now that there is an RDD of ApacheAccessLogs, simply reuse code from either two batch examples (regular or SQL).
+In this example, the code was just copied and pasted, but you could refactor this code into one place nicely for reuse in your production code base - you can reuse all your batch processing code for streaming!
 ```java
 windowDStream.foreachRDD(accessLogs -> {
   if (accessLogs.count() == 0) {
     System.out.println("No access logs in this time interval");
     return null;
   }

   // Insert code verbatim from LogAnalyzer.java or LogAnalyzerSQL.java here.

   // Calculate statistics based on the content size.